agambhatia/MusicPlayer/README.md

 Feel Free to use it up if you want to and make any additions.

-Enjoy a few songs by "This will destroy you" xD
+Enjoy a few songs by, "This will destroy you" xD